heutelbeck/sapl-policy-engine/sapl-attribute-api/README.md

 1. Create a database e.g. `CREATE DATABASE sapl_attributes;`

+2. Add the line `cron.database_name = 'sapl_attributes'` to the file `postgresql.conf`.
+This sets the default name for the cronjob database.

+3. Add the extension `shared_preload_libraries = 'pg_cron'` to the file `postgresql.conf`.
+A restart of Postgres is required to activate the extension.

-2. The database table will be automatically created if missing during startup.
+4. The database table will be automatically created if missing during startup.
 If you want to create the table manually, you can use the following statement:

     ```sql
     CREATE TABLE IF NOT EXISTS attributes (